What tax documents do I need to file?

 I am self-employed – what records do I need?

-We have a Business Expense Checklist “HERE” you may use for reference for items you may possibly deduct.
+We have a Business Expense Checklist listed on our website that you may use for reference for items you may possibly deduct.
 You will also need to provide all 1099’s received.

 Can I claim charitable contributions without a receipt?